ngxs-labs/dispatch-decorator/README.md

 }
 ```

+As you may mention we don't have to inject the `Store` class to dispatch those actions.
+The `@Dispatch` decorator does it for you underneath.
+It gets the result of the function call and invokes `store.dispatch(...)` under the hood.

 Dispatchers can be also asynchronous.
-They can return either `Promise` or `Observable.
-Asynchronous operations are handled outside Angular's zone, thus it doesn't affect performance:
+They can return either `Promise` or `Observable`.
+Asynchronous operations are handled outside of Angular's zone, thus it doesn't affect performance:

 ```typescript
 export class AppComponent {